mmynsted/hyperscala.g8/README.md

 # A [giter8][1] Template for Creating [Hyperscala][2] Sites

-This template defines a structure and dependencies needed to build a simple [Hyperscala][2] site with [ScalaTest][3] testing.
+This template defines a directory structure and dependencies needed to build a simple [Hyperscala][2] site with [ScalaTest][3] testing.

 - - -